Table of Contents

 Revolutionary Story-Telling

 Today our narrator is Sgt.
 Bradford.
 Dressed as a soldier, he is in a woolen uniform and does an excellent job of telling the story and engaging the audience!
-He makes history come alive!!
-It is like stepping back in time, listening to him explain how Fort Jackson was constructed in 1808 and first served in the War of 1812.
+The guide’s vivid explanation of Fort Jackson’s construction in 1808 and its role in the War of 1812 brought history to life, making visitors feel as if they had stepped back in time.
 During the War of 1812, local militias and U.S. troops saw active duty at the fort.
-After the war, a moat, drawbridge, brick barracks, privies, a rear wall, and another powder magazine were added.
-Kids will love these activities they will be able to touch quite a few of the different artifacts displayed.
+They made additions to the fort after the war, including a moat, drawbridge, brick barracks, privies, a rear wall, and another powder magazine.
+Kids will love these activities they will get to touch quite a few of the different artifacts displayed.
 Plug your ears for the larger cannon firing — it’s loud!

 Our guide was the most passionate and captivating historic guide I have ever experienced on our travels.
 The Fort has ample free parking, located outside the Tybee Depot gift shop, where you purchase your tickets for the tour.
 Old Fort Jackson is a hidden gem in Savannah, offering tours March through October.